 In many instances, a first conviction for non-violent drug possession will not result in any custody time.
 Rather, the defendant will be sentenced to a drug diversion program.
 In some cases completion of the drug diversion program will eliminate the crime from the defendant's record.

 If you have been arrested for possession of a controlled substance, you should seek out the services of an experienced Orange County drug possession defense attorney.
-At the Law Offices of Vincent J. LaBarbera, we have over 33 years of experience representing individuals charged with possession of controlled substances.
+At the Law Offices of Vincent J. LaBarbera, we have almost 40 years of experience representing individuals charged with possession of controlled substances.
 Call our office today at (949) 863-1663 for a confidential consultation.